michelenatale/Games/Strategic/Sudoku/README.md

 The Sudoku offered here offers the possibility to play with 6 levels of difficulty.
 It is also possible to play X-Sudoku, in which the diagonals must also be taken into account in addition to the requirements mentioned above.

-Depending on the game status, several solutions can still be generated.
-The Sudoku offered here offers 10 solutions, as long as 10 solutions are still possible.
+Depending on the game status, several solutions can be generated.
+The Sudoku offered here offers a maximum of 10 solutions, as long as 10 solutions are still possible.

 ![](https://github.com/michelenatale/Games/blob/main/Strategic/Sudoku/Documentation/Sudoku_Doc_Animation2.gif)